 #2.
 Legal content

 Such content cannot just be machine-translated and sent out, regardless of how good the machine translation engine is.
-You have to be wise enough to have this content translated by a human, as you will otherwise risk legal problems (and additional costs!) which you probably want to avoid.
+You have to be wise enough to have this content translated by a human, as you could otherwise risk legal problems (and additional costs!) which you probably want to avoid.

 #3.
 Time-sensitive content